What is the rarest Fortnite skin? All-time Top 10 list

 What is the rarest Fortnite skin of all time?

-The Aerial Assault Trooper is an equally rare skin that was available in the Chapter 1 Season 1 Battle Pass Shop at Lv.
-15. Many players put it above Renegade Raider in terms of rarity, but there is no method to prove it objectively.
+The Renegade Raider is an equally rare skin that was also only available in the Chapter 1 Season 1 Battle Pass Shop at Lvl.
+20. Many players put it above Aerial Assault Trooper in terms of rarity, but there is no method to prove it objectively.

 Top 10 rarest skins in Fortnite history

-Omega is one of the rarest Battle Pass skins in Fortnite.
-It was released in the Chapter 1 Season 4 Battle Pass and being a BP cosmetic, it will never be purchasable again.
-Even though its reskin Omega Knight returned in Chapter 3, the original skin is still a rare sight.
+The Reaper is one of the rare Battle Pass skins in Fortnite.
+It was released in the Chapter 1 Season 3 Battle Pass and being a BP cosmetic, it will never be available again.

-Moreover, Fortnite’s player base in Chapter 1 Season 4 was significantly smaller than what it is now.
-A lot of sweats who could have completed the Omega quests didn’t even get a chance to try them out.
-For all these reasons, a fully-upgraded Omega will always be the symbol of a veteran.
+Moreover, Fortnite’s player base in Chapter 1 Season 3 was much smaller than what it is now.
+A lot of skilled players who could have reached Tier 100 didn’t even play the game back then.
+For all these reasons, The Reaper will always be the symbol of a legend.

 Black Knight was a Tier 70 reward from the Fortnite Chapter 1 Season 2 Battle Pass which was the first Battle Pass ever.
 This might not seem to be as hard as reaching Lv.
 350 for Golden Agent Peely, but the XP system has changed a lot in the past four years.